 If someone is overdosing on oxymorphone and they don’t receive the appropriate emergency care, they may suffer brain damage, go into a coma or die.

 - Taking higher doses than prescribed

 - Continuing to take it even when pain is no longer an issue

 - Using oxymorphone with other central nervous system depressants, such as benzodiazepines

 - Using multiple opioids simultaneously

-- Injecting or snorting opioids like oxymorphone
+- Injecting or snorting oxymorphone

 The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.